How Much Compensation For Slip Trip Or Fall Claims At Work?

 A Guide To Slip, Trip and Fall Claims

-By Michael Patrick.
-Last Updated 18th January 2021.
+By Mark Ainsdale.
+Last Updated 29th March 2021.
+Welcome to our guide on fall at work compensation.
 If you’re looking for expert legal advice on a slip, trip and fall claims, you’ve come to the right place.

 When it comes to accidents, many of the most unforeseen yet common are those which happen at work, and many of them are caused by a slip, trip and fall hazards.
 When things go wrong, you might wonder whether you could make a personal injury claim for slipping on a wet floor, or find yourself thinking, ‘I slipped and fell at work what should I do?’
 If this sounds familiar, then help is at hand.